-HEV (Hybrid Electric Vehicle) – These vehicles have similar technology to the PHEV’s with one key difference.
-The vehicle will only recharge its batteries through regenerative braking systems and can not be plugged in to charge.
+HEV (Hybrid Electric Vehicle) – These vehicles have similar technology to the PHEVs with one key difference.
+The vehicle will only recharge its batteries through regenerative braking systems and cannot be plugged in to charge.
 The result is a lower pure EV range but improved emissions over an ICE (Internal Combustion Engine) vehicle.
-Most ICE car released now are classed as MHEV (Mild Hybrid Electric Vehicle) which means that they operate in the same way as an HEV.
+Most of the ICE cars released now are classed as MHEV (Mild Hybrid Electric Vehicle) which means that they operate in the same way as an HEV.

 Dependent on the EV you are driving, you will be able to recharge at different speeds.
 This is also dictated by the type of charger you are using.
 Most home chargers will be set to 7kW which means a full charge could take somewhere in the region of 8 hours for vehicles with larger batteries.
 Publicly accessible chargers can be a lot quicker than this and you will see chargers ranging from 7kW to 50kW.
 The rapid chargers (50kW) can provide an 80% charge in as little as 30 minutes (dependent on your vehicle).